JeromeBriot/fusion360-memory-used/README.md

 # ![MemoryUsed](./resources/32x32-normal.png) Fusion 360 - Memory Used
-An add-in that displays the memory consumption of Fusion 360.
+An add-in that displays the memory consumption of Autodesk Fusion 360.

 ![MeMoryUsed palette](./resources/fusion-360-memory-used-palette.png)